Shubhamai/drone/README.md

 1. Flight Computer Setup:

    - Flash the custom firmware onto your microcontroller
-   - Connect sensors and motors according to the pin definitions in `consts.h`
+   - Connect sensors and motors according to the pin definitions in [`consts.h`](./firmware/src/consts.h)
-   - Adjust PID parameters in `pid.h` for your drone's characteristics

 2. Raspberry Pi Setup:

-   - Install Rust locally and run `sudo apt install -y gcc-aarch64-linux-gnu`
+   - Install Rust locally and run `sudo apt install -y gcc-aarch64-linux-gnu` to cross-compile for the Raspberry Pi
    - Built the code using `cargo build --release` and copy the binary to the Raspberry Pi
    - Copy the binary to the Raspberry Pi and run the executable